Women's suffrage in Iowa: Early efforts

 Carrie Chapman Catt first became involved with organized women's suffrage in October 1889 where she attended and spoke at the IWSA conference in Oskaloosa.
 The next month, she started the Political Equality Club of Sioux City.
 She then toured throughout the state and helped organize or reorganize women's suffrage groups in various cities.

 During the 1890 General Assembly, Governor William Larrabee advocated for partial suffrage for women in the state.
 A municipal and school suffrage bills were proposed, but wasn't voted on in the state legislature.
 In the next session, in 1892, a bill to allow women to vote for president came up, but didn't make it out of Committee.

-In February of 1894, two partial women's suffrage bills were introduced in the state legislature.
+In February 1894, two partial women's suffrage bills were introduced in the state legislature.
 Journalists from The Woman's Standard followed the proceedings of the legislators on these bills.
 The Standard pushed back against legislators who claimed that women didn't want the vote by printing petitions from women in their own jurisdictions.
 By March, a combination municipal and school suffrage bill, called the Watkins Bill, passed the state House.
 On April 13, the General Assembly as a whole passed the municipal and school suffrage law.
 Women could now vote on municipal bond and tax issues and also for school elections.

 Women immediately began to use their new right to vote.
 On May 23, the New Era of Humeston reported that women might be able to exercise their right to vote in Indianola on a bond issue for water works.
 Also in 1894, women throughout the county came together to support a new library tax for Waterloo.
 Women didn't have to register to vote, but they used separate ballots and a separate ballot box.
 Women in Ames came out to vote for the water works project in 1896 where they also saw their own limitations as men were allowed to vote for city officers.
 After the success of women voting, IWSA began to work on pushing for a state constitutional amendment for women's suffrage.
 The Ames experience in 1896 was also instrumental in showing the limitations of partial suffrage.